Stacie E. Goddard: Biography

-She joined Wellesley College as an assistant professor in 2005 and became the Mildred Lane Kemper Professor of Political Science in 2020.
+She joined Wellesley College as an assistant professor in 2005 and later became the Betty Freyhof Johnson '44 Professor of Political Science and associate provost for Wellesley in the World.
 She was awarded Wellesley College's highest teaching award, the Anna and Samuel Pinanski Teaching Prize, in 2011.

+In 2026, Goddard joined Columbia University as the Arnold A. Saltzman Professor of War and Peace Studies and director of the Arnold A. Saltzman Institute of War and Peace Studies.

 Academic work

 Her first book, Indivisible Territory and the Politics of Legitimacy: Jerusalem and Northern Ireland, argues that the legitimacy of Israeli historical narratives is used as a tool to secure territory.

 Her most recent book, When Right Makes Might: Rising Powers and the Challenge to World Order challenges conventional international relations realist theories and argues that "great powers divine the intentions of their adversaries through rising powers’ legitimation strategies."

 She has published essays and op-eds in various media outlets on topics related to U.S. foreign policy, including Foreign Policy, The New York Times, The Washington Post.
 Her articles have widely appeared in International Security, International Studies Quarterly, International Organization, International Theory, and Security Studies.

 Goddard has held fellowships at the Security Studies Program at MIT, Harvard Kennedy School Belfer Center for Science and International Affairs.
-In 2019, she was a visiting fellow at the Ludwig Maximilian University of Munich.
+In 2019, she was a visiting fellow at LMU Munich.

 Personal life

-Goddard is married to Wellesley political science professor Paul MacDonald.
+Goddard is married to political scientist Paul MacDonald.